How to write your CV so it stands out!

 First sentence - Strong sentence that sums up you.
 Example:

-Technically orientated Architect, with a leaning towards technical delivery in a BIM environment.
+Technically orientated Architect, with a leaning towards delivering Medium sized Residential Projects in a BIM environment.

 Second and third sentence – What level are you at in your career?
 What can you REALLY do (It may be worth tailoring this part for each job).
 Example: